-''' updatenode <noderange> (run all the postscripts) or updatenode <noderange> otherpkgs,cfq1,cfq2... (run specific postscripts) '''
+''' updatenode <noderange> (run all the postscripts) or updatenode <noderange> otherpkgs,cfg1,cfg2... (run specific postscripts) where otherpkgs is used to install the new software and cfg1,cfg2 etc. are the configuration scripts for the monitoring plug-in.
+To list the configuration script names do. '''

-monls xxx -d

-Note: run

-updatenode <noderange> cfg1,cfg2..
+'''

-if the 3rd parth monitoring software has already been installed.
+monls xxx -d Note: run updatenode <noderange> cfg1, cfg2.. if the 3^{rd} parth monitoring software has already been installed.

+'''